JACY24/Intro_Neuromorphic_HCI/README.md

 # Intro Neuromorphic HCI
-project for the course Introduction to Neuromorphic Human Computer Interaction.
+Project for the course Introduction to Neuromorphic Human Computer Interaction.

 ## Project idea